yuru-baku/AR-Marker-Generator/README.md

 ## How to use

+### Using directly in the Processing IDE

-### 1. Choose your market names
+1. Edit the file ``marker_names.txt`` to add your own market names.

-1. Edit the file ``marker_names.txt`` and add your own market names.
-To make your life easy, please separate each word using a comma (``,``).
-Hence each word is a marker.
+2. Edit the file and add each marker name; separating each word with a comma (``,``).

-### 2a.
-Using directly in the Processing IDE

-1. Open the ``armarkergenerator.pde`` sketch in your processing IDE.
+3. Open the ``armarkergenerator.pde`` sketch in your processing IDE.
-2. Click ``play`` to start generating your AR markers.
+4. Click ``play`` to start generating your AR markers.
 These will show up in your ``markers``directory.
 (Note that you can change this directory by changing the variable ``String directory = "markers";``)

-### 2b.
-Using the binary executables (releases)
+### Using the binary executables (releases)

+1. Edit the file ``marker_names.txt`` to add your own market names. **Note: when you are using the executable in Mac**, this text file is bundled inside the executable.app, which you can view when you open the .app as a folder, e.g., ``armarkergenerator.app/Contents/Java/data/``) 2.
+Edit the file and add each marker name; separating each word with a comma (``,``).
-1. Download the release [from our github](https://github.com/PedroLopes/AR-Marker-Generator/releases) (depends on your operating system and comes bundled with java already)
+3. Download the release [from our github](https://github.com/PedroLopes/AR-Marker-Generator/releases) (depends on your operating system and comes bundled with java already)
-2. Double click to execute it.
+4. Double click to execute it.
-3. It will start generating your AR markers; then wait for it to close automatically (likely takes 10 seconds).
+5. It will start generating your AR markers; then wait for it to close automatically (likely takes 10 seconds).
 The markers will show up in your ``markers``directory.

+/Users/pedro/Documents/Processing/AR-Marker-Generator/armarkergenerator/application.macosx/

 ## Examples of generated markers